 Construct an organic table display that will be appreciated long after mealtime.
 Here, pinecones and fresh greenery surround rustic steel-framed lanterns, conveying the casual atmosphere of the outdoors.
 Light the candles before guests arrive to create a cozy ambiance.

 Mimic the winter landscape with twigs clipped from the yard.
 Stand branches in a glass vase, tucking them in among glass baubles and more pinecones for support.
 Hang pinecone ornaments from the branches, adding a few snowflake ornaments for the holidays.

 Greet guests on the front porch with hanging pinecone decorations.
 Combine fresh greenery, bells, and jute twine for an inviting rustic display.
 Use large pinecones for maximum impact.

 Pair pinecones with earth-colored accessories to enhance their natural appeal.
 Here, pinecones are accented with sage green pots and a miniature tree.
 Come Christmas, add touches of cranberry red for a festive look.

 By the Basketful

-Small sprays of pine make great filler for clear ornaments.
-This simple project looks great in both fall and winter.
+Small sprigs of pine make a great filler for clear ornaments.
+This simple DIY decoration looks great in both fall and winter.
 You can display the ornaments in a vase or hang them on a tree.